solita/solita.github.com/_posts/2023-01-03-xtdb-phoenix.md

 and [XTDB](https://xtdb.com), which provide a different model of programming especially as it relates to time.

 Datalog need not only be for Clojure programmers, many programming languages can use it, especially ones that have good facilities for describing data.
-In this post, I will give a short introduction to a new library that allows using XTDB with the Erlang ecosystem (specifically Elixir) and how to integrate that with the popular [Phoenix Framework](https://phoenixframework.org).
+In this post, I will give a short introduction to a new library that allows using XTDB with the Erlang ecosystem.
+I will use the [Elixir](https://elixir-lang.org/) functional programming language and the popular [Phoenix Framework](https://phoenixframework.org) for building web applications in it.
+Elixir language compiles to the same BEAM bytecode as Erlang and can seamlessly interoperate with Erlang modules.

-We will briefly introduce Datalog and the library, then create a sample app with a simple LiveView component.
+Next, I will briefly introduce Datalog and the library, and then create a sample app with a simple LiveView component.

-## Datalog, what?
+## Datalog briefly

-What is datalog then and why should a web developer care about it?
+What is Datalog and why should a web developer care about it?
 Datalog provides a different programming model from the relational "table" view of things and instead focuses on entities that have attributes.
 Entities are open in that they can have any attributes without limitations, so there is no need to know all the columns beforehand or write migrations to add them.